Jane Desmond: Grants, honours and awards

-Most recently, Desmond was appointed a Faculty Associate at the UIUC Center for Advanced Study, directing the Human-Animal Studies at Illinois Initiative from 2020 to 2021.
-The University of Illinois Urbana-Champaign has also awarded her the Arnold O. Beckman Award for Research (2018), granted her a tenured faculty Fellowship and Associate Appointment at the UIUC Centre for Advanced Study (2016), appointed her as an annual Faculty-Associate in Residence (2010-2011), and named her the Humanities Research Institute Faculty Scholar (2009-2010).
+Desmond was appointed a faculty associate at the UIUC Center for Advanced Study, directing the Human-Animal Studies at Illinois Initiative from 2020 to 2021.
+The University of Illinois Urbana-Champaign has also awarded her the Arnold O. Beckman Award for Research (2018), granted her a tenured faculty fellowship and associate appointment at the UIUC Centre for Advanced Study (2016), appointed her as an annual faculty-associate in residence (2010-2011), and named her the Humanities Research Institute Faculty Scholar (2009-2010).

-At the University of Iowa, Demond was awarded the Arts and Humanities Individual Research Award (2004) and the Interdisciplinary Course Development Award (2002).
+At the University of Illinois, Desmond was awarded the Arts and Humanities Individual Research Award (2004) and the Interdisciplinary Course Development Award (2002).
 She was also named their Global Scholar (2000-2002).

 Other notable achievements include The National Op-Ed Project Public Voices Fellow (2019-2020), the University of Edinburgh Centre for Advanced Study Fellowship (2019), her appointment as the Eminent World Scholar as a visiting professor at Beijing Foreign Studies University as part of the American Studies program (2009), being named president of the International American Studies Association (2007-2011) and her CIC Academic Leadership Program Fellowship (2005-2006).

 Her notable grants include the Hewlett Foundation, The Ford Foundation, and The Rockefeller Foundation.